FlowChamp/pyCourseManager/README.md

 - requests

 # TODO
-- Allow clients more control of the charts
+- ~Allow clients more control of the charts~
-- Implement system to edit single courses
+- ~Implement system to edit single courses~
 - Validate course formats
-- Implement a "Remember Me" function
+- ~Implement a "Remember Me" function~
+- Implement a way to rename charts